dantleech/blog/source/_posts/2022-02-27-song-ballad-of-senior-dev.md

 The final version here seems very loud, louder and more distorted than the final in mix in Ardour.

+For drums: I used the AVL drumkit plugin (the Black Pearl Kit) for version 2 (version 1 had no drums) but I switched back to DrumGizmo (used on my "testing" song) for the 3rd version.
+It seems to sound better.

 No new musical equipment since the last recording.
 I actually used both the shitty MIDI keyboard and DAW controller extensively this time round.
 The